Wis. Morning News - Mark Tauscher plays Super Bowl trivia

 Thursday – Super Bowl anthems and halftime trivia!

-Tauscher and Mike Spaulding try to answer difficult questions about the Big Game’s halftime and national anthems.
+Tauscher and Mike Spaulding answer difficult questions about the Big Game’s halftime and national anthems.

-Stay tuned all week at 7:50am on Wis.
-Morning News for more trivia!
+Friday – Tauscher predicts what will happen on Sunday while also answering Super Bowl Ads trivis.

 TOP STORIES FROM THE WTMJ NEWSROOM: